 - In the Northern Hemisphere, this is a south facing wall.

 - In the Southern Hemisphere, this is a north facing wall.

 As I’m located in the Southern Hemisphere (Australia), I will be using a north facing wall in the example described.

 Here is a picture of my espalier support, against the north facing side of a garage wall.
-You can just make out the two young pear trees against the trellis.
+The two young pear trees are only just visible against the trellis.

-From this overhead angle, it’s easier to see things more clearly.
-An espaliered Nashi pear on the left with two branches and a Williams pear with four branches on the right (they are pollinators for each other).
+It’s easier to see things more clearly from an overhead angle in the picture below.
+An espaliered Nashi pear is on the left with two branches, and a Williams pear with four branches on the right.
+These pears are pollinators for each other, even though the Williams (Bratlett) pear is partially self-fertile).
 It’s their first year, so they still have some growing to do.

-You can see the brackets holding the support posts away from the wall.
-The support wires need to sit about 6″ to 8″ (15-20cm) away from the wall to prevent the leaves of the tree getting burnt when the wall heats up to very high temperatures under the full summer sun!
+Angle brackets have been used here to hold the support posts away from the wall.
+The support wires on an espalier trellis should be around 15-20cm (6-8″) away from the wall, to prevent the leaves of the tree getting burnt when the wall heats up to very high temperatures under the full summer sun!

-Here, I’ve highlighted the positions of the support wires in yellow, to show how the espalier support is constructed.
+In the picture below the positions of the support wires are highlighted in yellow, to show how the espalier support is constructed.

-Star pickets come pre-drilled along their length, so the wires were strung in these pre-existing holes, roughly 1′ (30cm) apart, leaving a slightly larger space at the bottom, around 2′ (60cm).
+Star pickets are pre-drilled along their length, so the wires were strung in those holes, approximately 30cm (12″) apart, with the bottom wire around 60cm (24″) above the ground.